 Photographing A Refugee Camp: The Initial Visit

-Under normal circumstances this is not the way I would recommend photographing children and, in fact, I believe it's may even be frowned upon by NGO's concerned with being politically correct.
+Under normal circumstances this is not the way I would recommend photographing children and, in fact, I believe it may even be frowned upon by NGO's concerned with being politically correct.
 But there is always a time and a place where almost any rule may need to be broken.
-You should be clear in your mind why you're doing it and comfortable that the advantages of such action far outweighs any associated negative affects.
+You should be clear in your mind why you're photographing children from a downwards angle and comfortable that the advantages of such action far outweighs any associated negative affects.

 Photographing A Refugee Camp: Return Visits